This Laugavegur Trail article was originally published on 26 October 2014 and last updated on 26 October 2020.

-Now that I’ve convinced you that it’s the most beautiful hike in all the land, I’m going to help you plan for the Laugavegur Trek: everything from how to get there from Reykjavik, to where to stay on the trail, to what to pack.
+In this article, I’m going to help you plan for the Laugavegur Trail in Iceland: everything from how to get there from Reykjavik, to where to stay on the trail, to what to pack.

 1. Research Bus Timetables in Iceland

 There are only 2-3 months out of the year where it’s possible to hike the Laugavegur Trail.
 Outside of mid-June through mid-September, the roads leading to and from the trail are impassible and buses do not run.
 Depending on weather, i.e. how heinous the winter was, there may be too much residual snow to make the trek in June.

 I highly recommend playing it safe and planning your Laugavegur Trek for somewhere in the mid-July to mid-September range.

 Thus, the very first thing you should do is check to ensure buses are running on the days you want to start and end the trek.
 Reykjavik Excursions is the main bus company serving Iceland, but Trex also runs buses to the trailheads.
 You might also consult Nordic Adventure Travel which consolidates the various timetables on a very messy, confusing website.

 You’ll want to check what time buses run between Reykjavik and Landmannalaugar, as well as Reykjavik and Thorsmork (or alternatively Skógar, if you want to add an extra day to your trek).

 2. Map Out Your Route for the Laugavegur Trail